SatyrFarm/SatyrFarm.github.io/another-page.md

 - You can touch a bucket and it will follow you.
 Touch it again to put it down.
 - The names of the objects starting with "SF " must not be changed.
 The names are important for the functipning of the farm.
 - Bring a bucket near a plant, then touch a plant to water it.
 Alternatively you can turn on the AutoWatering feature of the plants, which will automatically take water from the nearest SF Water Tower when needed.
-- ** DO  NOT TAKE ITEMS IN INVENTORY, THEY WILL BECOME UNUSABLE **.
+- **DO  NOT TAKE ITEMS IN INVENTORY, THEY WILL BECOME UNUSABLE**.
 Put them in the storage barrels instead.
 (This is not like G&S).
-Only the animals can be taken to inventory and they will not starve while they are in inventory although they will keep growing**.
+Only the animals can be taken to inventory and they will not starve while they are in inventory although they will keep growing.
 - Autowatering requires the presence of a SF Water Tower in a distance less than 96m.
 Similarly AutoFood requires an SF Storage rack or SF Fridge with enough food within 96m radius.
 - The SF Windpump automatically fills up the nearest water tower. the Water Tower can automatically water everything if you have autoWater enabled
 - The SF Rack and Fridge are for storing harvested items for longer term.
 Animal feeders can automatically take items from them if you turn on the  AutoFood option.